 Some of the top watercolor brands are Daniel Smith, Winsor & Newton, Royal Talens, Sennelier, Sakura Koi and Schmincke.

 Watercolor paints do have a shelf life and the manufacturers usually put that on the product.

-Some brands estimate that the paint in tubes will last you up to 5 years, while the paint in pan scan actually last you a lifetime.
+Some brands estimate that the paint in tubes will last you up to 5 years, while the paint in pan scan actually lasts you a lifetime.

-The best part of watercolors is that you could bring your expired paint back to life by adding water to it.
+The best part of watercolors is that you can bring your expired paint back to life by adding water to it.